 Volunteering Opportunities at Science Oxford

-We are looking for volunteers to hep deliver our STEM Careers Programme.
-Whether you are looking to help for one day as part of a corporate social responsibility or want to give back some time, you can get involved!
-To register your interest to volunteer, please contact STEMcareers@scienceoxford.com
+We are looking for volunteers to help deliver our STEM Careers Programme.
+Do you know someone who works in a STEM Career who could get involved?
+They may be interested in supporting us as part of a corporate social responsibility programme or want to give back some time and inspire young people.
+To register an interest in volunteering, please ask them to contact STEMcareers@scienceoxford.com